 The awards of restricted common stock given to certain employees in fiscal 2009 are earned annually (one-third of the grant amount of shares each year) based on the Company's achieving annual performance targets for net sales and EBITDA, but vest at the end of a three-year performance period, subject to forfeiture if the average annual payout percentage during the three-year performance period is less than 50%.
 Under the terms of those awards, depending on the Company's performance as measured against the performance goals, our executive officers could receive no shares of common stock or an amount of shares on a sliding scale between the minimum (threshold) amount and the maximum amount, inclusive of the target amount.
-The perform ance matrix established for 2010 had a threshold payment equal to 75% of the shares granted, a target payout equal to 100% of the shares granted and a maximum payout equal to 150% of the shares granted.
+The performance matrix established for 2011 had a threshold payment equal to 75% of the shares granted, a target payout equal to 100% of the shares granted and a maximum payout equal to 150% of the shares granted.
+In determining the number of shares earned based on the Company's performance in 2009, 2010 and 2011, net sales performance against the net sales target is weighted 20% and EBITDA performance against the EBITDA target is weighted 80%.
+As discussed above, the performance-based restricted common stock granted in 2009 vested on May 30, 2011 at 91% of the initial stock grant amount for each individual grantee remaining as an employee on May 30, 2011.